Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Conclusions

 \section{Conclusions}

-In this paper we introduced {\model}, where we formulate the problem of molecular conformer generation as learning a distribution over conformation fields on molecular graphs. {\model} is formulated specifically as a diffusion generative model over fields, which achieves state-of-the-art performance compared with baselines with strong inductive bias when evaluated on molecular generation across different benchmarks.
-Notably, {\model} achieves these results without explicitly modeling geometric properties of molecules like torsional angles, which makes it simpler to understand and scale. {\model} presents an exciting avenue for future research on scaling conformer generation to proteins and other macro molecular structures.
-We further discuss limitations and future works in Appendix~\ref{app:limitations}.
+In this paper we introduced {\model}, where we formulate the problem of molecular conformer generation as learning a diffusion model over functions on molecular graphs. {\model} achieves state-of-the-art performance across different molecular generation benchmarks, surpassing models with hard-coded inductive biases by a large margin.
+Notably, {\model} uses general-purpose Transformer-based score network rather than a model designed with specific inductive biases for molecules. {\model} achieves superior results without explicitly modeling geometric properties of molecules like torsional angles, which makes it simpler to understand and scale.
+We believe {\model} represents an exciting first step for future research on scaling conformer generation to proteins and other macro molecular structures.
+We hope our work serves as a reminder to the community to carefully consider the interplay between baking inductive biases in architectures while also considering the benefits of efficient and scalable approaches.